jelix/resque-module/doc/implementing_jobs.md

 names than class name.
 So you can launch jobs using aliases instead of class names.

 To declare such aliases, you must implement a jEvent listener, that will call the `addAlias` method of the factory.
-The event name is `ResqueRegisterJobClasses`.
+The event name is `ResqueWorkerRegisterJobClasses`.

 First, create a listener in your module, for example `myModuleListener`, into a file `classes/myModule.listener.php`.
 It contains this class, which declares a job named `Addition`, implemented into a class `\My\Module\Jobs\Addition`.